My practice focuses on three areas:

 - The conscious (what we know);

-- The unconscious (what we know from our own past); and,
+- The unconscious (what is known and Unknown from our own past); and,

 - The collective unconscious (what was passed down to us).